peterhinch/micropython-mqtt/NO_NET.md

 ### 2.3.2 Methods

- 1. `publish` Args topic (str), message (str), retain (bool), qos (0/1).
+ 1. `publish` Args: topic (str), message (str), retain (bool), qos (0/1).
 Puts publication on a queue and returns immediately.
 Defaults: retain `False`, qos 0. `publish` can be called at any time, even if an ESP8266 reboot is in progress.
- 2. `subscribe` Args topic (str), callback, qos (0/1).
+ 2. `subscribe` Mandatory args: topic (str), qos (0/1), callback.
+Further positional args may be supplied.
  Subscribes to the topic.
-The callback will run when a publication is received.
-The callback args are the topic and message.
-It should be called from the `user_start` callback to re-subscribe after an ESP8266 reboot.
+The callback will run when a publication to the topic is received.
+The callback args are the topic, message plus any optional args supplied.
+Subscriptions should be performed in the `user_start`  callback to re-subscribe after an ESP8266 reboot.
+Multiple subscriptions may have separate callbacks.
  3. `wifi` No args.
 Returns `True` if WiFi and broker are up.
 See note below.
  4. `pubq_len` No args.
 Returns the length of the publication queue.
  5. `rtc_syn` No args.
 Returns `True` if the RTC has been synchronised to an NTP time server.
- 6. `wifi_handler` Arg: a callback.
-This will run each time the WiFi status changes.
-The callback takes a single boolean arg: `True` if WiFi is up and the broker is accessible.
+ 6. `wifi_handler` Mandatory arg: a callback.
+Further positional args may be supplied.
+ The callback will run each time the WiFi status changes.
+Callback arg is a `bool` followed by any user supplied args.
+The `bool` indicates if WiFi is up and the  broker is accessible.
 It is first called with `True` after the `user_start` callback completes.
 See note below.
  7. `status_handler` Arg: a coroutine.
 Overrides the default status handler.
+ The coro takes two args, the `MQTTlink` instance and the status value.

 Detection of outages can be slow depending on application code.
 The client pings the broker, but infrequently.
 Detection will occur if a publication fails provoking automatic reconnection attempts.
+The `ping_interval` config value may be used to speed detection.

 Methods intended for debug/test: